apoikos/pkg-xmobar/readme.md

   content is restored i.e. if there was already something from a previous pipe it will be put on display again, overwriting the current status.
-- A pipe with Timout of 0 will be displayed permanently, just like `PipeReader`
+- A pipe with Timeout of 0 will be displayed permanently, just like `PipeReader`
 - The boolean option indicates whether new data for this pipe should make xmobar appear (unhide, reveal).
 In this case, the Timeout additionally specifies when the window should be hidden again.
 The output is restored in any case.
-- Use it for OSD like status bars e.g. for setting the volume or
+- Use it for OSD-like status bars e.g. for setting the volume or
   brightness:

         Run BufferedPipeReader "bpr"